 Medication use: It’s interesting that he uses Allegra – it’s slow-acting.
 With food allergies, most allergists recommend Benadryl.
 Given the severity of some of his reactions, always carrying epinephrine would be an excellent precaution.

-*Dr. Paul Ehrlich is president of the New York Allergy & Asthma Society, a fellow of the AAAAI and the author of Asthma Allergies Children: A Parent’s Guide .
+*Dr. Paul Ehrlich is a past president of the New York Allergy & Asthma Society, a fellow of the AAAAI and author of Asthma Allergies Children: A Parent’s Guide .